Firesphere/silverstripe-solr-search/contributing.md

 ## This may take a while

 Don't be impatient.
 We've all had the experience of sending in our beautifully-crafted PR and then waiting, waiting, waiting.
 Why won't those idiots just merge it?
 How come other issues and PRs are getting dealt with ahead of mine?
-Am I invisible?
+Am we invisible?

 In fact, doing a _proper_ and serious code review is a time-consuming business.
 It's not just a case of skim-reading the diffs.
 The reviewer will need to check out your branch, run the tests, think carefully about what you've done,